-The feeling of a special meaning in the Jewish-Christian version of the pallium tradition [a pallium is a large rectangular cloak associated with Greek philosophers and still used, for example, as an emblem of the pope in the Roman Catholic Church] is intensified by the common use of the marks in the corners of the himation [an outer garment associated with the ancient Greeks worn over the left shoulder and under the right] as well as of the stripes on the chiton. . . .
-I find it hard to believe that even the stripes were "purely ornamental," though I cannot trace their origin or explain their meaning. . . .
+The feeling of a special meaning in the Jewish-Christian version of the pallium tradition [large rectangular cloak associated with Greek philosophers and still used, e.g., as an emblem of the pope in the Roman Catholic Church] is intensified by the common use of the marks in the corners of the himation [outer garment associated with the ancient Greeks worn over the left shoulder and under the right] as well as of the stripes on the chiton. ...
+I find it hard to believe that even the stripes were 'purely ornamental,' though I cannot trace their origin or explain their meaning. ...
 It came in Christianity [as a mark in the shape of a half-square] to be called a gam or gamma or gammadia.
-Whatever it originally represented, obviously it had some sort of religious potency, perhaps explained or re-explained as it went from religion to religion, or perhaps just persisting as a symbol in its own right without explanations. ("The Greek Garments on Jewish Heroes in the Dura Synagogue," in Biblical Motifs: Origins and Translations, ed.
-Alexander Altmann [Cambridge: Harvard University Press, 1966], 228-29)
+Whatever it originally represented, obviously it had some sort of religious potency, perhaps explained or re-explained as it went from religion to religion, or perhaps just persisting as a symbol in its own right without explanations.
+(Erwin Ramsdell Goodenough, "The Greek garments on Jewish heroes in The Dura Synagogue," in Biblical Motifs: Origins and Translations, ed.
+Alexander Altmann [Cambridge: Harvard University Press, 1966], 228-29.)

-Tertullian describes how the pallium was used in Greek mysteries, but "now that Christians have adopted it, . . . it surpasses all the clothing of the gods or priests" (On the Mantle, 4.10, paraphrased in Goodenough, "Greek Garments on Jewish Heroes," 228).
+Tertullian describes how the pallium was used in Greek mysteries, but "now that Christians have adopted it, ... it surpasses all the clothing of the gods or priests" (Tertullian, On the Mantle, 4:10, paraphrased in ibid., 228).

 Some scholars have dismissed the depictions of distinctive clothing of this sort as merely the product of slavish copying by the mural makers from standard design books.
-Others assert that different marks may serve merely to distinguish between male and female garments.
-See Michael Avi-Yonah, "Goodenough's Evaluation of the Dura Paintings: A Critique," in The Dura-Europos Synagogue: A Re-evaluation (1932-1992), ed.
-Joseph Gutmann (Chambersburg, PA: American Academy of Religion / Society of Biblical Literature, 1973], 120-21.
-However, Goodenough notes that distinctive marks are found not only in the Dura murals but also in a cache of white textile fragments also discovered at Dura that "may well have been the contents of a box where sacred vestments were kept, or they may have been fetishistic marks, originally on sacred robes, that were preserved after the garments had been outworn."
-"Greek Garments on Jewish Heroes," 225; cf. Goodenough, Symbolism in the Dura Synagogue, 127- 29; see also discussion of "cultic refuse pits" in Alexandra Wrathall, "Cult Objects," Biblical Archaeology Review 46, no. 3 (Summer 2020): 36 - 37.

-Such marks on Christian robes, as well as on clothing in Hellenistic Egypt and Palmyra and on Roman figures of Victory, are thought to be "a symbol of immortality."
-Goodenough, Symbolism in the Dura Synagogue, 163).
-For further discussion of Goodenough's conclusions and a report of similar patterns found at Masada and elsewhere, see John W. Welch and Claire Foley, "Gammadia on Early Jewish and Christian Garments," BYU Studies 36, no. 3 (1996-97): 253-58.
-See also Bradshaw, Creation, Fall, and the Story, 551-73, 654-57; Nibley, "Sacred Vestments," in Temple and Cosmos, 91-138.
+Others assert that different marks may serve merely to distinguish between male and female garments (Michael Avi-Yonah, "Goodenough's evaluation of the Dura paintings: A critique," in The Dura-Europos Synagogue: A Re-evaluation (1932-1972), ed.
+Joseph Gutmann [Chambersburg, PA: American Academy of Religion, Society of Biblical Literature, 1973], 120-21).
+However, Erwin Goodenough notes that distinctive marks are found not only in the Dura murals, but also in a cache of white textile fragments also discovered at Dura that "may well have been the contents of a box where sacred vestments were kept, or they may have been fetishistic marks, originally on sacred robes, that were preserved after the garments had been outworn" (Erwin Ramsdell Goodenough, "The Greek garments on Jewish heroes in The Dura Synagogue," in Biblical Motifs: Origins and Translations, ed.
+Alexander Altmann [Cambridge: Harvard University Press, 1966], 225; cf. Erwin Ramsdell Goodenough, Symbolism in the Dura Synagogue [New York City: Pantheon Books, 1964], 9:127-29; see also discussion of "cultic refuse pits" in Alexandra Wrathall, "Cult objects," Biblical Archaeology Review 46, no. 3 [Summer 2020]: 36-37.).
+Such marks on Christian robes, as well as on clothing in Hellenistic Egypt and Palmyra, and on Roman figures of Victory, are thought to be "a symbol of immortality" (Goodenough, Symbolism in the Dura Synagogue, 9:163).
+For further discussion of Goodenough's conclusions and a report of similar patterns found at Masada and elsewhere, see John W. Welch and Claire Foley, "Gammadia on early Jewish and Christian garments," BYU Studies 36, no. 3 (1996-1997): 253-58.
+See also Bradshaw, Creation, Fall, and the Story of Adam and Eve, 551-73, 654-57; Hugh W. Nibley, "Sacred vestments," in Temple and Cosmos: Beyond This Ignorant Present, ed.
+Don E. Norton (Salt Lake City: Deseret Book, 1992), 91-138.

-195. Grabar, "Le thème religieux des fresques," 145-146 (translation by Bradshaw):
+201 Grabar, "Le thème religieux des fresques" (translation by Bradshaw):